MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     - Select **Manage NuGet Packages**
     - Update the **Microsoft.Quantum** packages to the latest version

-1. You can now run your application with the latest QDK
+1. You can now run your application with the latest QDK.

 ## C#, using VS Code